 PLEASE NOTE: All pre-ordered books are shipped via Media Mail in the U.S. and Air Mail internationally.
 Please select the appropriate shipping method when checking out to avoid being overcharged for shipping!

-Robert Williams: The Father of Exponential Imagination is a comprehensive careerspanning, comprehensive collection of the iconic painter’s fine art, including every one of his remarkable oil paintings along with a presentation of his drawings, sculptures, and works in other media.
-Simply put, this is the art book of the decade, and the book that Williams has been working toward his entire career.
+Robert Williams: The Father of Exponential Imagination is a comprehensive, career-spanning collection of the iconic painter’s fine art, including including over 300 oil paintings as well as drawings, sculptures, and more.
+Simply put, this is the definitive volume that Williams has been working towards his entire career.

-Featuring an introductory essay by Coagula Art Journal founder Mat Gleason along with a new art manifesto and foreword by Williams himself, as well as tons of rare photos and ephemera.
+Featuring an introductory essay by Coagula Art Journal founder Mat Gleason along with a new foreword and annotations by Williams himself, as well as rare photos, artifacts, and ephemera.